Appl3Tree/FFTA2-Guide/README.md

     ffta2.ts

   utils/
-    keyify.ts
+    missionPhases.ts
+    resolveAbilities.ts
+    resolveEquipment.ts

+scripts/
+  audit-data.mjs

+audit/
+  validation-notes.md
 ```

 Arc and tag information is encoded directly in mission data and `MISSION_TAGS`.
+Runtime mission aggregation is handled by `ALL_MISSIONS`, which deduplicates story missions that also appear in per-arc data.

 ---

-## 💡 Feedback & Contributions
+## Feedback & Contributions

-If you find incorrect mission data, missing missions, or UI issues, feel free to:
+If you find incorrect mission data, missing guide details, or UI issues, feel free to:

 * Open an issue
 * Submit a pull request

-All mission and meta data is written in plain TypeScript objects, making contributions straightforward.
+Most guide data is written in plain TypeScript objects, making contributions straightforward.
+Please run the local validation commands before submitting changes.

 ---

-## ⚠️ Spoiler Notice
+## Spoiler Notice

 Mission names and some metadata are always visible.
-Detailed strategy, enemies, and notes appear only inside expanded panels, allowing you to control how much information you reveal.
+Detailed strategy, enemies, rewards, RetroAchievements, and notes appear inside expanded panels, allowing you to control how much information you reveal.

 ---

-## 🎮 Acknowledgments
+## Acknowledgments

 Thanks to: